Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 1. On every page
 * Header Logo - Clicking the logo returns users to the home page.
 * Header Fixed Navigation Bar - Allows all users to easily navigate all the website's pages and find what they are looking for quickly.
-In the mobile version the navigation bar is turning into a hamburger menu for a user friendly experience.
+In the mobile version, the navigation bar is turning into a hamburger menu for a user-friendly experience.
 * Footer copyright info - Proof of brand and content protection is available on each page.
-* Footer social media icons - Allows users to be redirected to social media platform to stay connected.
+* Footer social media icons - Allows users to be redirected to social media platforms to stay connected.

 2. Summary page features specificities
 * `Reaflix`: Allows users to
-    - specificity 1 : have an oveview of the most trendy books.
+    - specificity 1: have a specific focus of the month on a specific book collection
-    - specificity 2 : be redirected in one click to amazon site to buy the book
+    - specificity 2: be redirected in one click to the Amazon site to buy the book
-    - specificity 3 : save books to profile in a wishlist
+    - specificity 3: save books to profile in a wishlist
-* `Collections`: Allows users to
+* `Collections`: This allows users to
-    - specificity 1 : search books via a search bar by book title and book author
+    - specificity 1: search books via a search bar by book title, book author, description
-    - specificity 2 : search books to read via collections/genre
+    - specificity 2: search books to read via collections/genre
-    - specificity 3 : save books to profile in a wishlist
+    - specificity 3: save books to profile in a wishlist
 * `Community`: Allows users to
+    - specificity 1: generate random motivational quote
-    - specificity 1 : check reviews from book authors
+    - specificity 2: check reviews from book authors
-    - specificity 2 : read news about reading tips and personal development
+    - specificity 3: read news about reading tips and personal development
 * `MyBooklog`: Allows users to
-    - specificity 1 : set and edit their reading goal statement
+    - specificity 1: set and edit their reading goal statement
-    - specificity 2 : view their books wishlist
+    - specificity 2: view their books wishlist + remove books from the wishlist
+    - specificity 3: delete profile
 * `Account` : 2 pages / Allows users to :
-    - specificity 1 : sign up to MyBooLog profile
+    - specificity 1: sign up to MyBooLog profile
-    - specificity 2 : log in and log out from account
+    - specificity 2: log in and log out from account

 ### Features to implement in the future

-* Buy directly on the Bookcytocin platform directly and not go through affiliate link via Amazon
+* Buy directly on the Bookcytocin platform and not go through affiliate link via Amazon
 * Users can exchange their books with other members
-* Users can give away their book in exchange of discounts
+* Users can give away their book in exchange for discounts
-* Users can have access to an history of their activities.
-A record is accessible if they buy a book, exchange a book or leave a review etc.
+* Users can have access to a history of their activities.
+A record is accessible if they buy a book, exchange a book or leave a review, etc.
 * Users can contact the website owner to request general information thanks to a contact form
 * Users receives a confirmation email once the contact form is completed.
 * Users can follow a profile from experts to receive recommendations by email
-* Users can track their readings with more status than saved (ie : status : saved, reading or finished )
+* Users can track their readings with more status than saved (ie : status: saved, reading, or finished )
-* Users can sell their books edit their entry
+* Users can sell their books and edit their entry
-* Possibility to add / edit reviews of books via MyBookLog page profile / history of review
+* Possibility to add / edit reviews of books via MyBookLog page profile/history of review
 * Vote for the readflix of the month
 * Share a book with a friend via social media
-* Reset a their goal commitment
+* Reset their goal commitment
-* Prevent user for saving the same book twice
+* Prevent user from saving the same book twice
-* Specify error message on sign up page (currently it is : "please match the requested format")

 ## Technologie Used